esp-rs/std-training/book/src/03_3_2_http_client.md

 $ cargo doc --open
 ```

-✅ Add your [network credentials](02_4_hello_board.md) to the `cfg.toml` as previously.

-✅ Open the prepared project skeleton in `intro/http-client/exercise`.
-We'll read through the code together.

 ## Making a connection

 By default only unencrypted HTTP is available, which rather limits our options of hosts to connect to.
 We're going to use `http://neverssl.com/`.

 In `esp-idf`, HTTP client connections are managed by `http::client::EspHttpClient` in the `esp-idf-svc` crate.
 It implements the `http::client::Client` trait from `embedded-svc`, which defines functions for [HTTP request methods](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) like `GET` or `POST`.
 This is a good time to have a look at the documentation you opened with `cargo doc --open` for `http::client::EspHttpClient` and see instantiation methods at your disposal.

-✅ Add the url `http://neverssl.com/` is in the main function.
+✅ Add the url `http://neverssl.com/` to the main function.
 This is the address we will query.

 ✅ Create a new `EspHttpClient` with default values.
 Look for a suitable constructor in the documentation.